-This appendix sets out the relevant legal requirements under the National Gas Law for the AEMC in making this draft rule determination.
+This appendix sets out the relevant legal requirements under the National Gas Law for the AEMC in making this final rule determination.

-A.1 Draft rule determination
+A.1 Final rule determination

 In accordance with s.
-308 of the NGL, the Commission has made this draft rule determination in relation to the rule proposed by AEMO.
+311 of the NGL, the Commission has made this final rule determination in relation to the rule proposed by AEMO.

-A.2 Power to make the rule
+A.2 Commission's power to make the rule